Sokkero/paulsDiscordBot/README.md

 # paulsDiscordBot

 Rules for contribution:
-	1. Indents = Tabs, size 4 (for VScode I can recommend the 'EditorConfig' extension)
+	1. Indents = Tabs (for VScode I can recommend the 'EditorConfig' extension)
+	2. There are a few style rules which are all defined by ESLint (checkout the .eslintrc.json file for more information)
-	2. This bot is exclusively in english
+	3. This bot is exclusively in english
-	3. Do NOT push any tokens or 'config.json' files
+	4. Do NOT push any tokens or 'config.json' files

 <----------------------------------------------->